rhtaylor/rhtaylor.github.io/_posts/2019-07-28-chain_it_till_you_break_it.markdown

  `hash[:nest]["Randy"].sort{ |x,y| y <=> x }.select{ |z| z > 99 }`

  So here I am opeing an array in a nested hash named after me, within a nested hash named, wait for it, :nest, within a hash named, you guessed it, hash.
 I'm sorthing that array.
 Then I'm selected any values over 100 in that array.
 That is the idea.
-I understand that As i wright this it is redundant code in that only using select would have been necessay to get the same value.
-The idea still stands.
-I work a full time job and this is my first ever blog post.
-Take the idea and run with is.
+I understand that this is redundant code however the idea still stands.
+Take it and run with is.
 I completely love it.